Jennifer Croft: Awards

+Croft is the recipient of Guggenheim, Cullman, Fulbright, PEN, MacDowell, Fondation Jan Michalski, Yaddo, and National Endowment for the Arts grants and fellowships, as well as the inaugural Michael Henry Heim Prize for Translation and a Tin House Scholarship for Homesick.

 With the author Olga Tokarczuk, Croft won the 2018 Man Booker International Prize.

 On being asked what drew her to the writer's work, Jennifer Croft has said,I stumbled upon Olga Tokarczuk’s first short-story collection, Playing Many Drums, in 2003 as I prepared for a Fulbright at the University of Warsaw, where I would continue to study literary translation.
 Right away I loved her soothing, nuanced style, but I think the thing that appealed to me most was her psychological acuity, her ability to distill the essence of a person—I say "person" since her characters are so alive it’s hard for me to call them characters—and set in motion relationships that might charm and shock us at the same time, all while feeling both familiar and fresh.On being asked specifically about the novel Flights, Croft said,Tokarczuk calls Flights a "constellation" novel, which partly means she brings lots of different ideas and stories and voices into relationship with one another via the lines the reader draws between them.
 This made the translation process both challenging and particularly delightful, since I was able to tap into a fresh subject every time I sat down to my computer.
 One minute I was worrying about the woman who flies back to Poland from New Zealand to kill a dying childhood friend; the next I was amused by the foibles of the Internet; the next I was rethinking my own approach to travel, or to my body.
 I could go on and on.
 I loved translating this book.

 In March 2022, Croft's translation of Tokarczuk's The Books of Jacob was longlisted for the 2022 Man Booker International Prize. subsequently being shortlisted in April.

-Croft received the 2020 William Saroyan Prize for her illustrated memoir Homesick.
-In 2022, she was also awarded a Guggenheim Fellowship for her novel Amadou, which is slated for publication by Bloomsbury on March 5, 2024.
+Croft received the 2020 William Saroyan International Prize for Writing for her illustrated memoir Homesick, which was originally written as a novel in Spanish in 2014 and was published in Argentina under its original title, Serpientes y escaleras.
+According to Croft, "Neither the Spanish nor the English is a translation."
+In 2022, she was also awarded a Guggenheim Fellowship for her novel The Extinction of Irena Rey, which was published by Bloomsbury on March 5, 2024.
 Her short story "Anaheim," published by The Kenyon Review, was nominated for a 2023 Pushcart Prize.

+Croft was awarded a 2023 American Academy of Arts and Letters Award in literature.